medewitt/intro_to_r/README.md

     -   If you have a windows system go [here](https://gitforwindows.org/)
     -   If you have a MAC system you should already have git.
 If not then go [here](https://sourceforge.net/projects/git-osx-installer/files/)

-After you have installed them both (in that order) open up R Studio!
+After you have installed all of them (in that order) open up R Studio!
 This will be your IDE or integrated development environment.
 RStudio has done an amazing job with all the features and has really made R into an enterprise ready solution.

 Getting the Example Documents
 -----------------------------